selimrbd-archives/sentiment-analysis/README.md

 ## hello-world (to check that the app is up and running)
 curl localhost:6000
 ## get sentiment analysis
-curl localhost:6000 -X PUT -d "data= This is fantastic !"
+curl localhost:6000 -X PUT -d "data= I am totally in love with this !"
 ```

 ### Deploying on Heroku